 After a short transfer back to the city centre, you will be taken to Sukhbaatar Square, home to several important Mongolian monuments depicting heroes from throughout history, including Ghengis and Kublai Khan.
 Next up on your morning tour will be a visit to the famous, Tibetan-style, Gandan Monastery, one of the most important Buddhist monasteries in the whole of Mongolia, home to around 500 monks.

-Hollowing a traditional Mongolian BBQ, you will be taken to visit the Museum of National History and the Zaisan Memorial, a place dedicated to the war victories throughout the early 20th century and peacetime achievements such as the Soviet space flights.
+You will be taken to visit the Museum of National History and the Zaisan Memorial, a place dedicated to the war victories throughout the early 20th century and peacetime achievements such as the Soviet space flights.

 The day will be capped off with a traditional Mongolian folk show, before departing for the Russian border.